mspncp/gosu-wiki/Ruby-Tutorial.md

 ```

 As you can see, we have introduced keyboard and gamepad input!
 Similar to `update()` and `draw()`, `Gosu::Window` provides two member functions `button_down(id)` and `button_up(id)` which can be overridden, and do nothing by default.
 We do this here to close the window when the user presses ESC.
-(For a list of predefined button constants, see [rdoc][]).
+(For a list of predefined button constants, see the [RDoc][]).
-While getting feedback on pushed buttons is suitable for one-time events such as UI interaction, jumping or typing, it is rather useless for actions that span several frames - for example, moving by holding buttons down.
-This is where the update() member function comes into play, which only calls the player's movement methods.
+While getting feedback on pushed buttons via `button_down` is suitable for one-time events such as UI interaction, jumping or typing, it is not place to implement actions that span several frames - for example, moving by holding buttons down.
+This is where the `update()` member function comes into play, which calls the player's movement methods depending on which buttons are held down during this frame.
 If you run this lesson's code, you should be able to fly around!

 ### 3. Simple animations